TRACK CHAIRS

 We look for papers from the range of epistemological and methodological perspectives.
 Behavioral science and design science papers are welcome.
 The track seeks to synthesize broader understandings in the diversity of approaches that contributors bring to the conference.

 Papers accepted for presentation in this minitrack will be selected and invited for submitting extended manuscripts to a special issue in Policy Futures in Education.
-Papers with implications for policies regarding advanced learning technologies (e.g. AI, learning analytics) will be considered and the selected papers will be fast-tracked through the review process for the issue.
+Papers with implications for policies regarding advanced learning technologies (e.g. AI, learning analytics, etc.) will be considered and the selected papers will be fast-tracked through the review process for the issue.

 Minitrack Co-Chairs: